 Prior to selling its Target Mobile business in 2013, the company reported its business in two segments: US RadioShack company-operated stores and Target Mobile.

-Based in Fort Worth, Texas, RadioShack operates its business globally with operations in the US, Mexico, Puerto Rico, and the US Virgin Islands.
+Based in Fort Worth, Texas, RadioShack is a global business with operations in the US, Mexico, Puerto Rico, and the US Virgin Islands.

 Sales and Marketing